-Best Pokemon Go tips to master the Pokemon mayhem
+The best Pokemon Go tips and tricks

 11. Choose a rare type buddy

-Some Pokemon don't appear very often, like some of the first to appear - Bulbasaur and Charmander.
+Some Pokemon don't appear very often.
 Because you won't see these very often, making them your buddy means you can earn those types of candies gradually as you walk.
 With time, you'll find you have enough to evolve that Pokemon.

 Probably best not to do that with Magikarp, because you need 400 candies to evolve it and you'll get bored before anything happens.
 It's worth noting, however that different Pokemon will need you to walk different distances.

-12. Use your Golden Razz Berry with purpose
+12. Use your Golden Razz Berry or Silver Pinap Berry with purpose

-The Golden Razz Berry is basically the ultimate berry.
-It's really good for helping catch important Pokemon that just don't want to be caught.
-So, if you've been after sometime for ages and nothing is working, the Golden Razz Berry will probably make it happen.
+The Golden Razz Berry and Silver Pinap Berry are basically the ultimate berry.
+They're really good for helping catch important Pokemon that just don't want to be caught.
+If you've been after something for ages and nothing is working, the Golden Razz Berry will probably make it happen.
+The Silver Pinap Berry will give you extra candies too when you catch that Pokemon.

 However, you can also feed the Golden Razz Berry to Pokemon you have in a Gym.
 When your Pokemon is feeling miserable and needs some attention - basically to keep it in top fighting form - then the Golden Razz Berry takes it right back to the top.
 If you want to hang onto that Gym, this really helps.